Dr Jonathan Driskell

 School of Arts and Social Sciences

 He has spoken at conferences locally and internationally on various aspects of his research and has appeared on BFM: The Business Radio Station to discuss his work on P. Ramlee.
-A link to the podcast can be found here:
+Listen to the podcast here.

-In the School of Arts and Social Sciences, he serves as Deputy Head of School (Education) and as the coordinator for the Major in Film, Television and Screen Studies.
+In the School of Arts and Social Sciences, he is the coordinator for the Major in Film, Television and Screen Studies and has previously served as the Undergraduate Course Coordinator and as the Deputy Head of School (Education).

 PhD (Film Studies), King's College London